oshotomide/tomideosho/README.md

 # terraform-projects
-This is my terraform projects
+This is my terraform projects.